nico-byte/whisper-realtime-transcriber/README.md

 ## ToDos

-- Add safety mechanisms for the case where the transcription takes more time than the audio input's size in seconds - now it simply exits the program to avoid memory issues when this happens.
 - Build a proper tokenizer to add custom casing and punctuation later on.
 - Add functionality to transcribe from audio files.
 - Get rid of hallucinations of the whisper models by preprocessing the audio input/dropping chunks without actual voice activity.